Ruffmantom/weather-app/README.md

 #### Choosing a recently searched
 ![choosing a recently searched on desktop](assets/three.png)

-### Had help with re appending items after I had broke it when refactoring my bud Aaron helped me see that since I had the button being made outside as a global variable, it wasn't making a new button each time instead it was just re-writing that button
+### Had help with re appending the recently serched btn's after I had broke it when refactoring my code.
+My firend Aaron helped me see that since I had the button being made outside as a global variable, it wasn't making a new button each time, instead it was just re-writing that button
 ```
 const addedCities = {}